Compare offers from competing lenders to get your best deal

 Adjustments: Fixed rate mortgages (FRMs) have rates that do not change during the life of the loan.
 They make budgeting easier and are considered safer by many experts.
 If you plan to keep your loan for many years, an FRM may be less expensive.
 Adjustable rate mortgages (ARMs) come with lower interest rates upfront, but eventually, they adjust up or down, depending on the economy, at predetermined intervals.
 ARMs can be much cheaper, though, for those who don't plan to keep their mortgages for many years.

-Compare Loan Costs
+How to Compare Loan Costs

 Lenders are required by federal law to disclose most loan costs to the borrower on what's known as a Good Faith Estimate (GFE).
 This standardized form shows the estimated loan costs and explains which can change at closing and which can't.